A Super-sensitive person is someone that is easily hurt emotionally.

 - Someone that is excessively or abnormally susceptible to others’ comments.

-So, if any of us are a super-sensitive person, we are not ready for marriage.
+If any of us are super-sensitive individuals, we are not ready for marriage.

 - We need to mature and toughen like a reptile.

-- We must let the comments roll off like a duck lets the water roll off.
+- We must let the comments roll off like a duck lets water roll off.

-- We should shake the hurt feelings off like a dog shakes water off.
+- We should shake the hurt feelings off like a dog shakes fleas.

 - We are obliged to look inside to see how we are contributing to the sensitivity issue.